eclipse-che/che-plugin-registry/CONTRIBUTE.md

       - name: che-code-runtime-description
         # (OPTIONAL) Map of implementation-dependant free-form YAML attributes
         attributes:
+          # The component within the architecture
           app.kubernetes.io/component: che-code-runtime
+          # The name of a higher level application this one is part of
           app.kubernetes.io/part-of: che-code.eclipse.org
           # Defines a container component as a "container contribution".
 If a flattened DevWorkspace has a container component with the merge-contribution attribute, then any container contributions are merged into that container component
           controller.devfile.io/container-contribution: true